remarcable/ClickTheNumber/Readme.md

 ## Leaderboard

 Create a pull request to be included in this leaderboard.
-Please update `Readme.md` and `leaderboard.json` with your result.
-I'm curious how fast you can be. 🤔
+Please update `Readme.md` with your result.
+I'm curious how fast you are. 🤔

 | Name                                   | Time   |
 | -------------------------------------- | ------ |